 Despite signs of recovery of our business, we cannot be certain that any recovery will be sustained, or that a further resurgence of COVID-19 or variants of the virus will not occur.
-The measures adopted in response to, and challenges resulting from, the COVID-19 pandemic may continue to adversely affect our employees, including our sales force, hospitals, physicians, patients, communities and business operations, and may continue to contribute to significant volatility and negative pressure on the U.S. and world economy and financial markets.

 Further, we cannot assure you that our recent volume of Zephyr Valves sold are indicative of future results.
 The number of Zephyr Valves sold in the future may decrease due to a resurgence of the COVID-19 pandemic.
 In addition, there may be limited provider capacity due to labor shortages, or for other reasons, which could limit the ability of patients to receive treatment with Zephyr Valves.
 Limited provider and hospital capacity has had a material adverse effect on our business, financial condition and results of operations and may continue to materially adversely affect us even as the pandemic subsides.